How to start snail farming: Beginners Guide

 Extensive system

 In this system, snails are farmed in outdoor free-range snail pens.
-Snails can move around the pasture sourcing food and water; hence there are no actual feeding requirements.
+Snails can move around the pasture, sourcing food and water; hence, no feeding requirements exist.
 This system is not commercially viable, nor is it very productive.
-If you learning how to start a snail farm, an extensive system will not be the best system to practice.
+An extensive system will not be the best practice if you learn how to start a snail farm.

 Mixed or semi-intensive system